todesstille/core-ed448/README.md

 Pure JavaScript/TypeScript implementation of the Ed448 elliptic curve (RFC 8032) for EdDSA signature.
 Uses the `jsbn` library for big integer operations.
 Uses `jssha` for `SHAKE256` hash calculation.

+MODIFIED TO FETCH CORE BLOCKCHAIN!
+NOT THE CLASSICAL ED448!
+PLEASE DO NOT USE OUTSIDE CORE BLOCKCHAIN

 ## Installation

 Using `npm`: